-It’s said that most of us are at least a little codependent, and that may be true.
+Co-dependency treatment program for Christians can be a savior of relationships.
+It is said that most of us are at least a little codependent, and that may be true.
 There are times when people occasionally go overboard in their attempts to help others, and times when they get a little too controlling.
-These occasional bouts of codependent behavior aren’t too troublesome, however, for some people, codependency is a real problem that requires help.
+These occasional bouts of codependent behavior aren’t too troublesome, however, for some people, co-dependency is a real problem that requires help.
 This is because the codependent behavior has interfered with having a normal life, and interferes with the ability to take care of oneself.
 If you are struggling with this, there is help.

 Most people think of codependency in terms of relationships, because that is how the condition most commonly expresses itself.
 People who have codependency issues often find themselves in relationships with those who have addictions or other issues.
 Relationships are also often one-sided, with the codependent person putting in most of the effort, with little reward.
 Relationships may be abusive, physically, emotionally or sexually.

 If you are in a relationship and you are codependent, then a majority of your energy and focus is on the other person.
 You spend all of your time trying to “help” the other person, trying to reach out to them and get your needs met, often to no avail.
 There’s a good chance you are constantly stressed, anxious, exhausted and resentful.
 You may live in constant fear of abandonment.
 You may also feel that if the other person would simply do what you want them to do (quit using, quit gambling, stay home at night, etc.) then everything would be fine.
 That isn’t true, however.
 You see, the issue with codependency isn’t with the other person, it’s with you.

 There are a variety of symptoms and characteristics that codependent people display.
 Your symptoms may vary, but perhaps you will recognize at least a few on this list.
 While many of them are tied to the relationship you may be in, it’s easy to see that many of them have nothing to do with your relationship at all.